ScaDS/ai4medicine-2025/day1.3_ai_assistant/readme.md

-# Use of AI Assistant for Coding
+# Use of AI Assistant

-TODO: Describe session.
+In this practical session, we'll learn how to leverage AI assistants to enhance coding and analysis workflows in Jupyter notebooks.

-You can download the slides [here]().
+You can download the slides [here](llm_ai-assistant.pdf).